CKNO-FM

-CKNO-FM (102.3 FM, 102.3 Now!
-Radio) is a radio station in Edmonton.
+CKNO-FM (102.3 MHz, 102.3 Now!
+Radio) is a radio station in Edmonton, Alberta.
 Owned by the Jim Pattison Group, it broadcasts a hot adult contemporary format.

-As of Feb 28, 2021, CKNO is the number one-listened-to radio station in the Edmonton market according to a PPM data report released by Numeris.
+As of Feb 28, 2021, CKNO is the top radio station in the Edmonton market according to a PPM data report released by Numeris.

 History

-The station received approval by the CRTC on October 17, 2008, and officially launched on February 23, 2010.
+The station received approval by the CRTC on October 17, 2008, and officially launched on February 23, 2010 as 102.3 Now!
+Radio.
+At launch, Rawlco's programming director Doug Pringle stated that Now!
+Radio would have a large focus on music from singer-songwriters, uninterrupted blocks of music as long as 90 minutes from 9 a.m. to 6 a.m. daily, and encourage DJs to engage in topical discussions.
+The Crash & Mars morning show from Regina, Saskatchewan sister station CIZL-FM also relocated to CKNO.

 On July 10, 2014, Rawlco announced the sale of CKNO and sister station CIUP to the Jim Pattison Group.

-Since the acquisition, Pattison has also extended the Now! format and branding (which carries a focus on topical discussions) to sister stations in Winnipeg and Vancouver.
+Since the acquisition, Pattison has extended the Now! format and branding (which carries a focus on topical discussions) to sister stations, such as CKPK in Vancouver, and CHNW-FM in Winnipeg; however, these two stations would both drop the format in favour of modern rock in 2024.
 CKCE-FM in Calgary also uses a similar format, but as Today Radio.

-Signage of the station’s old logo can be found at one of the parking lots at the Edmonton International Airport.
+It has also syndicated the Crash & Mars show to sister stations, often as a replacement for local morning shows due to cost cutting measures.